-Cartesian coordinates can be used to pinpoint where you are on a map or graph.
+Cartesian coordinates can be used to pinpoint where we are on a map or graph.

-Using Cartesian Coordinates you mark a point on a graph by how far along and how far up it is:
+Using Cartesian Coordinates we mark a point on a graph by how far along and how far up it is:

 |The point (12,5) is 12 units along, and 5 units up.|